dingotiles/dingo-postgresql-agent/images/pg96-base/README.md

 ```

 NOTE: python (2.7) is only required for supervisor.
 Supervisor 4.0+ will support python3 and then we can remove python (2.7) from base image.

-NOTE: gosu is installed; but not yet using it and/or it can be removed until we use it.